Arkamouli1996/Formalizing-geometric-invariant-theory-GIT-/README.md

 ## Common Starting Point

-The first step is to formalize the definition of a **linearly reductive group**.
+The first step is to formalize the definition of a **linearly reductive group** ( see [here](https://github.com/Arkamouli1996/Formalizing-geometric-invariant-theory-GIT-/blob/main/Basics%20of%20reductive%20groups.md)).
 Once this is done, we should do sanity checks by proving that a finite group is an example when the underlying field has characterestic 0.
 A natural next step would be to prove that GL_n and SL_n are also examples.